 Many of us question how long it takes to recover.
 This often depends on things such as the type of drug one is withdrawing from, stress levels, finances, diet, spirituality, support system, etc. Recovery is an individual process and we try not to compare our stories with others.
 Healing takes time and pushing ourselves to “recover faster” only sets us back.
 Acknowledging our progress while letting go of perfection, in time we become grateful for the experiences that have made us into stronger and wiser people.

 We are happy you have joined us.
 You are not alone.

 LEADER: Thank you.
 Before we start on today’s topic, let’s go around the room and introduce ourselves and maybe tell a little bit about why we are here or how things are going.
 Everyone is invited to share but no one is obligated; anyone is free to pass.
 We ask that you focus your discussion on your direct experience or that of a loved one.
 You could tell us about your medications, why they were prescribed, and side-effects either positive or negative.
 If you have goals for getting off of medication, please share your concerns about withdrawal and what kind of support you are looking for.
 If you have strategies you find useful, you could share about them.
 We would also like to hear about positive encounters you’ve had with doctors or supportive others so we might contact them about being added to a list of doctors that patients can turn to to find help for withdrawal issues.

 This part of the meeting is an opportunity for each of us to be heard as well as to practice non-judgmental listening.
 Out of respect for other members, please refrain from interrupting, giving advice, or starting a discussion on a person’s share.
-Comments and questions can be saved for later in the meeting when we discuss the topic.

 If larger group: Please limit your sharing to 3 to 5 minutes so everyone has a chance to be heard.